Stairs of Jawahar kala kendra

 – Charles Correa

 Externally, the planets appear on the red sandstone facades as symbols inlaid in white marble and granite.
 At the same time, the plan configuration of nine squares corresponds internally to the mythical qualities associated with each planet.
 Mars signifies power, so the place of Mars, or Mangal Mahal, houses the offices of administration; Guru represents knowledge, and so forms the museum library; Venus, as the artistic sign, encloses the theater complex.
-At the very center of the universe, and imparting to the planets its creative energy, the sun manifests in the stepped tank, a reservoir of knowledge and confluence, of meeting and reflection.
+At the center of the universe, and imparting to the planets its creative energy, the sun manifests in the stepped tank, a reservoir of knowledge and confluence, of meeting and reflection.

 The journey through the building, the movement through its celestial divisions, is marked by a diversity of spatial densities.
-Individual buildings inside merge into a kind of cellular reordering – random accretions of requirements that lean against the surrounding high walls like architectural parasites or groups and regroup in independent formations.
+Individual buildings inside merge into cellular reordering – random accretions of requirements that lean against the surrounding high walls like architectural parasites or groups and regroup in independent formations.
 Such accumulations create peculiar court definitions, suggesting the qualities and scales intrinsic to the functions housed within.

 The museum experience begins redefining the very act of cultural display.
 As the design conveys, heritage is a matter of accidental encounter and discovery.
 This process relies on the instincts and inclinations of a person moving through space, between the stage set of walls, past recreated incidents, and rituals of art and craft.
 Such a design conception – suggesting perhaps many internal variations – questions the very conventions of museum design and presents a physical rethink of the idea.